 Here are four micronutrients that a vegan, living in England, would find difficult to get from food.

 Vitamin B12 is found almost exclusively in animal tissues.
-In fact, it’s only found in plant based foods when they have been contaminated with micro-organisms from manure, or in legumes from nitrogen fixing bacteria in the roots.
-Neither of those sound like they’d look good on your Instagram feed.
-Unfortunately, that means it’s not possible for vegans to get enough B12 form their food.
+In fact, it’s only found in plant-based foods when they have been contaminated with micro-organisms from manure, or in legumes from nitrogen-fixing bacteria in the roots.
+Neither of those sounds like they’d look good on your Instagram feed.
+Unfortunately, that means it’s not possible for vegans to get enough B12 from their food.

 What’s the risk of not getting enough B12?

-Us Brits don’t get enough vitamin D across the board, regardless of whether or not you’re a meat eater, vegetarian or vegan.
+Us Brits don’t get enough vitamin D across the board, regardless of whether or not you’re a meat-eater, vegetarian or vegan.
 We just don’t get the sunlight on our skin to synthesis the vitamin.
 However, Vitamin D can also be absorbed from dietary sources.
 Unfortunately, it’s mainly from animal sources - Vitamin D3 occurs naturally in certain fish, meat, egg and dairy.
-A lot of foods are fortified with vitamin D, including cereals and milks, however vegans need to be careful as it will either be derived from sheep’s wool or lichen (a vegan-friendly source).
+A lot of foods are fortified with vitamin D, including cereals and milk, however, vegans need to be careful as it will either be derived from sheep’s wool or lichen (a vegan-friendly source).

 Why do I need Vitamin D?
 Vitamin D is needed to help keep our bones healthy, as it helps to control the levels of calcium and phosphate in our bodies.
 It's recommended for an adult to get 10mcg a day of vitamin D.